ajinzrathod/android/command-line-tools.md

 4.0.1

-If `./sdkmanager` is NOT working, there are issues setting the path
+If `./sdkmanager` is working, but `sdkmanager` is NOT working, the issue is with the PATH